Signs and Symptoms of Bulimia: An Overview

 Because purging or other behavior follows the binge eating, people with bulimia usually weigh within the normal range for their age and height.
 This makes it harder to know if someone has bulimia.

-anorexia, people with bulimia may fear gaining weight, desire to lose weight, and feel intensely dissatisfied with their bodies.
+However, like individuals with anorexia, people with bulimia may fear gaining weight, desire to lose weight, and feel intensely dissatisfied with their bodies.
 People with bulimia often perform the behaviors in secret, feeling disgusted and ashamed when they binge, yet relieved once they purge.